An overview of ICAEW

-ICAEW is a world leading professional membership organisation that promotes, develops and supports over 150,000 chartered accountants worldwide.
+ICAEW is a world leading professional membership organisation that promotes, develops and supports over 178,500 chartered accountants and students worldwide.
 We provide qualifications and professional development, share our knowledge, insight and technical expertise, and protect the quality and integrity of the accountancy and finance profession.

 As leaders in accountancy, finance and business our members have the knowledge, skills and commitment to maintain the highest professional standards and integrity.
 Together we contribute to the success of individuals, organisations, communities and economies around the world.